ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       > This way, rather than having one bloated `hosts` line with all the DNS names related to the Traefik service IP, you can have those hostnames more clearly separated for readability.

     - `server`\
       This block has the parameters declaring through which IP (the `host` value) and `port` the Ghost instance has to listen.
-In this case, Ghost will listen through all available IPs (`0.0.0.0`) in the port 2368, which is the default one for Ghost.
+In this case, Ghost is configured to listen through all available IPs (`0.0.0.0`) in the port 2368, which is the default one for Ghost.

     - `logging`\
       Where to define where and how Ghost must deliver its logs.
 In this case, it is configured to print them in the standard output (`stdout`) rather than putting them in a file.